BenFheng/dataeng_test/Section_5/README.md

 Best model: Linear SVM with 33.3% accuracy

-Result of buying price prediction: Low (Maintenance = High Number of doors = 4 Lug Boot Size = Big Safety = High Class Value = Good)
+Result of buying price prediction:
+Low/medium (Maintenance = High Number of doors = 4 Lug Boot Size = Big Safety = High Class Value = Good).
+Buying price is low when number of persons is 2 & 4, but buying price becomes medium when number of persons is >5.